 Cooking this delicious cranberry, orange and port sauce is a wonderful smell experience.
 The whole house ends up infused with the warming scent of Christmas.
 For me it’s not really Christmas unless I make my own cranberry sauce.
 There is something so very gratifying and satisfying about making my own.

 This recipe is simple and very easy to make, there are no tricks and it’s not even that time consuming either; it just needs a bit of love, care and attention.
 In my case it gives me good reason to buy a bottle of Port, crack open a box of cheese biscuits and get the Stilton out.
 I suppose for what it’s worth if this gets the Christmas spirit going then the cost of making your own is actually…lets say… priceless!
 I don’t think a shop-bought version will ever taste as good as a homemade one, so I’d urge you to make your own cranberry sauce.
 It makes a great Christmas pressie, make a large batch and jar it up for friends and family.

 - 225g fresh cranberries

-- 1 onion, peeled and finely diced
+- 1 finely diced onion

-- 50g fresh ginger, peeled and minced
+- 50g peeled and minced fresh root ginger

 - 100ml red wine vinegar

-- 100ml Port wine
+- 100ml port

-- Salt and freshly cracked black pepper
+- sea salt and freshly cracked black pepper